 Attending open houses is a great way to learn more about schools.
 For general advice on open house visits, check out our guide on school visits.

-The cost of Montessori schools in British Columbia tends to be lower than the cost of other private schools in British Columbia.
-In fact, Montessori schools are usually on the lower side of private school tuition in general.
+The cost of Montessori schools in British Columbia generally falls below that of other private schools in the province.
+Montessori schools are typically on the lower end of private school tuition in general.

-Private and independent school tuition can range from $5,000 to over $30,000 per year for day students.
-There are no public Montessori schools in British Columbia, though some public schools use certain Montessori principles and materials.
+Tuition for private and independent schools in BC can range from $5,000 to over $30,000 per year for day students.
+While there are no public Montessori schools in the province, some public schools incorporate certain Montessori principles and materials.

-Many schools offer needs-based financial aid, such as bursaries or tuition relief.
-Other schools, though not as many, offer scholarships, which are given based on merit—for instance, in academics or athletics.
-You can learn more about need- and merit-based financial aid in our dedicated guide.
-You can also read our guide to preschool costs.
+Many Montessori schools offer needs-based financial aid, such as bursaries or tuition relief.
+A smaller number provide scholarships based on merit, whether academic, athletic, or otherwise.
+You can learn more about needs- and merit-based financial aid in our dedicated guide.
+You can also explore our preschool cost guide for additional context.

-Below, you’ll find the range of costs for Montessori private schools in British Columbia:
+Below, you’ll find the range of costs for Montessori schools in British Columbia, including BC Montessori schools offering a full child-centred curriculum:

 Westmont Montessori School | $10,600 to $32,000 | 1% | Preschool - 12 | $5,000 |